 We are often asked how you can set up a computer or mobile device so any inappropriate adult sites are automatically blocked.
-While you can purchase software that does it, it is really easy to set things up for free using OpenDNS, which is a free internet security service.
+While you can purchase software that does it, it is really easy to set things up using OpenDNS, which is a free internet security service.
 The entire process just takes a couple minutes to complete.
 Please note that nothing is 100% perfect, so we still suggest always having adult supervision around when kids are online.

 iPad, iPhone and Android Mobile Devices